We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Healthline only shows you brands and products that we stand behind.

-Eargo is a brand that sells devices designed by an ear, nose, and throat surgeon, for people with mild to moderate hearing loss in the high frequency range.
+Eargo is a brand that sells OTC hearing aids designed by an ear, nose, and throat surgeon, for people with mild to moderate hearing loss in the high frequency range.

-Eargo’s four hearing aid models are sold directly to the consumer and are described as self-fitting.
-You don’t need to visit an audiologist or provide a prescription to purchase Eargo hearing aids.
+Eargo’s three hearing aid models are sold directly to consumers and are described as self-fitting.
+You don’t need to visit an audiologist or provide a prescription to purchase Eargo’s OTC hearing aids.

-The company aims to serve people with hearing loss who have avoided getting a hearing aid because they think it’s unsightly, makes them look old, or because they’re unable to afford it.
+The company aims to serve people with hearing loss who have avoided getting a hearing aid because they don’t like the way hearing aids look or because they’re outside of their budget.
 Eargo hearing devices are about half the cost of some of their competitors.

 Eargo was modeled after a fishing fly, with patented soft medical-grade silicone fibers (Flexi Fibers, or Flexis) that hold it in place and help it “float” in your ear canal.
 There’s a tiny, transparent fiber that helps you pull out the hearing aid.